bradlitterell/githubMVG/org-docs/CHARTER.md

 # Charter for the [FIXME] Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
-By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.
+This is the organizational lorem ipsum lorem ipsum lorem ipsum charter for the [FIXME] Organization (the "Organization").
+By adding lorem ipsum lorem ipsum lorem ipsum lorem ipsum their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.

 ## 1. Mission